aces/Loris/modules/candidate_parameters/README.md

 ## Scope

-The Candidate Parameters module stores all information for a candidate that are not timepoint dependent.
+The Candidate Parameters module stores all information for a candidate that is not timepoint dependent.
 All data collected during a visit should be entered as an instrument at the visit level.